 You might also be interested in:

-Cumulus (weather symbol - Cu) clouds belong to the Clouds with Vertical Growth group.
+Cumulus clouds belong to the Clouds with Vertical Growth group.
 They are puffy white or light gray clouds that look like floating cotton balls.
 Cumulus clouds have sharp outlines and a flat base.
 Seeing...more

-Lightning is the most spectacular element of a thunderstorm.
-In fact it is how thunderstorms got their name.
+Lightning is the coolest thing about a thunderstorm.
+In fact, it is how thunderstorms got their name.
 Wait a minute, what does thunder have to do with lightning?
-Well, lightning causes thunder....more
+Well, lightning causes thunder.
+Lightning...more